How to use interactive LightMix?

-Interactive LightMix is unique to Corona and lets you adjust intensity and color of your lights and light emitting materials during and after render – perfect for anything from subtle adjustments through to turning day into night.
+Interactive LightMix lets you adjust the intensity and color of your lights and light-emitting materials during and after render – perfect for anything from subtle adjustments through to turning day into night.

 What is interactive LightMix?

-Interactive LightMix is a feature which allows for rendering an image just once, and then changing color and intensity of the lights directly from the Corona VFB.
-It can be used after the rendering is finished, and also, like any other post-processing in Corona, during the rendering.
+Interactive LightMix is a feature which allows for rendering an image just once, and then changing colors and intensities of the lights directly from the Corona VFB.
+It can be used after the rendering is finished and, also, like any other post-processing effect in Corona, during the rendering (be it production or interactive mode).
+Some of the improvements added over the years include:

 How to set it up?